Arm bikes are one of those things you never knew you needed. A few years ago you were lucky if you saw one outside of a rehab center.

 Variety is the spice of life as the saying goes!
 At least for fitness I can say that much is true.

-Sometimes you want to get in some cardio but you blasted your legs yesterday so they need some rest, you can't just go running after leg day, so the arm bike is an excellent way to both get your cardio in and tone up your arms.
+You can't just go running on the treadmill for hours on end, so the arm bike is an excellent way to both get your cardio in and tone up your crucial arm muscles.
 Especially for athletes such as cyclists!

 Not only that, but our bodies are very quick to adapt to one form of exercise and the law of diminishing returns becomes evident once we become efficient in a movement.

-That’s why switching it up with your training often will keep your muscles on their toes and help you reach your goals faster.
+That’s why switching it up with your training often will sort of shock your muscles and keep them on their toes, and help you reach your goals faster.

 How to Choose the Right Arm Bike?